emilianox/Quick_Whatsapp_Chat/README.md

 # Quick Whatsapp Chat
-> Chrome extencion to start a Whatsapp chat without adding the number to contacts...
+> Chrome/Firefox extencion to start a Whatsapp chat without adding the number to contacts...

 ![](screenshoot.png)